EliotKhachi/publicZk/202209162351/README.md

 # Spring/RESTful MVC vs Console MVC

-The differences between a RESTful or Spring MVC and a Console MVC reside in the return values of the controller methods.
+The fundamental difference between a Spring/RESTful MVC and a Console MVC are the return values of the Controller methods.

 ## First, the Similarities
 |           |MVC |